 <?php phpinfo(); ?>

 Save and quit your editor.
 Go to your web browser and type;

 The result of this when you hit the enter button should be an image that looks like the image below.

-With the php package, there are some addition extensions you can find within the package.
-To find these packages, type the following into your terminal;
+With the php package, there are some additional extensions you can find within the package.
+To find these packages, type the following into your terminal.

 You can then use yum install to install whatever additional package you want.

 In summary, the LAMP stack allows for flexibility and efficiency; LAMP is an open-source stack, there is a vast ecosystem of users and developers.
 It also has a secure architecture and well-established encryption practices.

 I hope you found this blog post helpful on how to setup and configure a lamp stack on CentOS.
 If you have any questions, please let me know in the comment session.